lkopacz/a11y-with-lindsey/src/pages/my-blogging-workflow/index.md

 ## Conclusion

 I love using tools to help me edit.
 The anxiety and time that it takes to write and publish a post can be downright daunting.
 I’ve used this process to cut down the amount of time it takes me to edit, and I hope it helps you as well!
 Blogging as a developer is very rewarding, and I’m glad I’ve found a process that works for me.

+Let me know on [Twitter](https://twitter.com/LittleKope/) what you think!
+Also, I now have a [patreon](https://www.patreon.com/a11ywithlindsey)!
+If you like my work, consider becoming a patron.
+You’ll be able to vote on future blog posts if you make a $5 pledge or higher!
+Cheers!
+Have a great week!